 Approve minutes from November 18, 2021 - Rick David moved to approve the minutes and approved unanimously

-New Business: Discuss plan to implement recommendations from the survey, part 4, Communications?
+New Business: Discuss plan to implement recommendations from the survey, part 4, Communications

 Teresa handed out a sheet listing all the Methods of Communication used by the library which was written by Florence.
 We discussed the points on this list.
 Teresa believes that our communication is thorough and predictable.
 (Copy of document is attached at the end of these minutes)